- Scientific name: Megaptera novaeangliae

 Reduction in Hunting and Increase in Whale Watching

-Humpback whales have been hunted by humans since the 1600s with numbers of humpback whales being reduced massively on a worldwide basis once industrial whaling became common in the 1950s.
-By the 1960s the humpback whale was critically endangered and on the verge of being at danger of extinction.
+Humpback whales have been hunted by humans since the 1600s with numbers of humpback whales being significantly reduced on a worldwide basis once industrial whaling became common in the 1950s.
+By the 1960s the humpback whale was critically endangered and at danger of extinction.
 However, a worldwide ban on the hunting of this species came into force in 1966 and since then numbers have improved remarkably, with many populations of humpback whales now approaching pre-industrial whaling levels.
-While some isolated sub-populations of humpback whales are listed as threatened, overall the numbers of this species are seen as being in good condition, leading to the IUCN classing this species as one of Least Concern both globally and in the European regional assessment.
-The major threats to humpback whales today come from entanglements in fishing nets and disruption to this species caused by the powerful sonar and radar used by military vessels.
-However, these threats are not thought to cause enough damage to humpback whale numbers to significantly impact on the overall sustainability of the species.
+While some isolated sub-populations of humpback whales are listed as threatened, overall the numbers of this species are seen as being in healthy, leading to the IUCN classing this species as one of Least Concern both globally and in the European regional assessment with an increasing population trend.
+The major threats to humpback whales today come from entanglements in fishing nets and disruption to this species caused by the powerful sonar used by military vessels.
+These threats are not thought to cause enough damage to humpback whale numbers to significantly impact on the overall sustainability of the species.